Skip to content

 About me - Research:

-You can call me Chris!
+You can call me Chris.
 I am a PhD Candidate in Management at the Wharton School of the University of Pennsylvania.

 More broadly, I seek to understand the reciprocal system-level relationship between corporations and the features of their local environments.
 This includes understanding how the activities of large corporations affect, or are affected by nonprofits, government, and entrepreneurial activity.